In certain cases described below, California law is more generous than the Federal law

 - NOL due to the differences above, the taxpayer needs to refigure his NOL for California purposes

 There are other differences that concern very specific situations that are not indicated in this post.
+Please note that this post relates to fiscal Years up to 2017.
+The Federal tax reform may have significant impacts.

 I created this blog to help understand certain basic aspects of U.S. tax law.
 Of course, each situation is unique and nothing that is on this site will ever replace the expert advice of a tax professional.